Sid Hartman: Tributes

 A statue of Hartman was unveiled outside of Target Center in downtown Minneapolis on October 10, 2010.
 The Minnesota Vikings honored Hartman by naming the media entrance at U.S. Bank Stadium after him, with photos of Hartman adorning the media entrance of U.S. Bank Stadium.
 They also named the interview room at their new practice facility in Eagan, Minnesota, in honor of him.
 Moreover, a pizza – the Sid's Special – was named in tribute to him at the Italian restaurant Vescio's in Dinkytown, Minneapolis (closed in March 2018).
 A statue of Hartman is also located outside Target Field.
-In addition to having at U.S. Bank Stadium named in his honor, Hartman would also have media rooms at Target Field named in his honor as well.
+In addition to having the media room at U.S. Bank Stadium named in his honor, Hartman would also have media rooms at Target Field named in his honor as well.

 The University of Minnesota renamed the press box at its football home of TCF Bank Stadium the Sid Hartman Press Box on November 17, 2018.
-The University issued a press release ending with, "The Sid Hartman Press Box is a tribute to his work, his life and his legacy."
+The university issued a press release ending with, "The Sid Hartman Press Box is a tribute to his work, his life and his legacy."